cyb3rko/InfinityFF-For-Reddit/README.md

 Asking users to input their credentials directly in the app is a big __security risk__.

-I implore everyone who uses this fork and similar projects to look at the commits yourself and reassure that the credentials are not being stolen.
+I implore everyone who uses this fork and similar projects to look at the commits yourself and ensure that the credentials are not being stolen.

 ## Want to input your own Client-ID?

 Check out the [Sub-Branch](https://github.com/KhoalaS/Infinity-For-Reddit/tree/sub).
 You will be prompted to enter a Client-ID during login.
-It is using a dummy User-Agent for the tim being.
-You might want to change that to something more descriptive.
+The User-Agent will be determined by the two additional inputs, App name and Username.

 https://github.com/KhoalaS/Infinity-For-Reddit/assets/83372697/5c752092-3f11-4e1d-a309-f8f7178a266c